 May 2020 became a cultural cross-section of many issues that both brands have long tied themselves to, as protests against racial inequality rose and COVID-19 kept much of the world indoors.

 At this moment, Nike steadfastly stuck to its brand values through its content, releasing social campaigns in support of Black Lives Matter and asking its followers to “play inside, play for the world”.
 And because the groundwork of addressing these issues have been a part of Nike’s DNA for years, these calls to action felt more authentic, driving followers to engage and share their content more.

 Lululemon has always tied mental health and physical activity together through championing meditative practice.
-The events of 2020 required minor shifts in their fleshed-out brand messaging, encouraging their community to stay mentally and physically active indoors.
+The events of 2020 required minor shifts in their fleshed-out brand messaging, encouraging their community and audiences to stay mentally and physically active indoors.

 There is a clear benefit to leaning into your brand’s existing brand ethos, especially when there is a cultural event or movement that is being experienced by communities.
 Doing so empowers your brand to not only shape the narrative of how communities are experiencing and rallying together during the event, but also positively impact change for the better.

 Shape your content around analytics and platforms